pulkitrajput147/User-Management-Chatbot/Readme.md

     Your frontend should now be running on `http://localhost:3000`.

 4.  **Open the App:**
-    Open your browser and navigate to `http://localhost:3000` to start using RosterBot!
+    Open your browser and navigate to `http://localhost:3000/login` to sign in and start using RosterBot!

 ---